Chart Color Schemes

 Suffolk Park features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 66.1% of all households, including 27.7% couples with children, 26.5% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 33.9%, with lone person households at 21.6% and group households comprising 11.9%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.
+Family households account for 66.1% of all households, including 27.7% couples with children, 26.5% couples without children, and 11.4% single parent families.
+Non-family households constitute the remaining 33.9%, with lone person households at 21.6% and group households comprising 11.9%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households